h2o/h2o/CONTRIBUTING.md

 ### Context passing using struct member offsets

 Another technique commonly used in the H2O code base is offset calculations.
-This allows to reduced public interfaces, while still being able to pass objects of different types.
+This allows to better performance and reduced public interfaces, while still being able to pass objects of different types.
 H2O uses the `H2O_STRUCT_FROM_MEMBER` macro (which in turn uses [`offsetof`](https://en.wikipedia.org/wiki/Offsetof)) in order to